Kumar Suresh Singh

-Kumar Suresh Singh (1935–2006) commonly known as K. S. Singh, was an Indian Administrative Service officer, who served as a Commissioner of Chotanagpur (1978–80) and Director-General of the Anthropological Survey of India.
+Kumar Suresh Singh (1935–2006) commonly known as K. S. Singh, was an Indian Administrative Service officer, who served as a Commissioner of Chhotanagpur (1978–80) and Director-General of the Anthropological Survey of India.
 He is known principally for his oversight and editorship of the People of India survey and for his studies of tribal history.

 Life

 Kumar Suresh Singh came from a privileged background, growing up in Munger, Bihar.
 He studied history, gaining a first-class BA from Patna University.
 He subsequently obtained a master's degree, and finally a PhD on the subject of the revolutionary, Birsa Munda.

 He joined the Indian Administrative Service (IAS) in 1958.
-He worked among the Mundals and then spent the period 1965–1968 as Deputy Commissioner at Palamu, in the Chhotanagpur area.
+He worked among the Mundas and then spent the period 1965–1968 as Deputy Commissioner at Palamu, in the Chhotanagpur area.
 This posting coincided with the Bihar famine, for which he helped to organise relief and which introduced some innovative approaches that have subsequently been adopted elsewhere.

 His posts in the government of Bihar included being Secretary in various departments: Industries (1973–1974), Rural Development (1974–1975, and 1980–1981), and Forest and Environment (1982–1984).
 A. K. Sinha has noted that "Because of his honesty, integrity and adherence to the norms of administration, he was not allowed to complete his term in any department in Bihar."

 In between these various government posts, Singh returned to Chhotanagpur as Commissioner for the period 1978–1980.
 In 1984 he was appointed Director-General of the Anthropological Survey of India (ASI) and also Director of the Indira Gandhi Rashtriya Manav Sangrahalaya (National Museum of Mankind) in Bhopal.